andreasbm/readme/README.md

 	</p>

 <p align="center">
-  <b>Generate pretty best-practice and easy-to-maintain README files</b></br>
+  <b>Generate beautiful best-practice and easy-to-maintain README files</b></br>
-  <sub>Use this readme generator to easily generate pretty readme's like this one!
+  <sub>Use this readme generator to easily generate beautiful readme's like this one!
 Simply extend your <code>package.json</code> and create a readme blueprint.<sub>
 </p>

 <br />